ibn-salamat/strapi-admin-app/README.md

 npm start
 ~~~

-to make Socket plugion work you need to give access to your ContentType
+In local to make Socket plugin work you need to give access to your ContentType in Strapi Admin Panel

 ## Refactor todo: